MathieuBuisson/Powershell-VMware/Set-VMHostRamDisk/README.md

 ##Description :

 This module contains 1 cmdlet : **Set-VMHostRamDisk**.
-It work with PowerCLI 5.5 (or later).
+It works with PowerCLI 5.5 (or later).

 It configures the memory allocation (reservation, limit and whether the reservation is expandable) of a RAMDisk for one or more ESXi hosts.